bitcoin-dev-project/warnet/resources/plugins/hello/README.md

 Also, take a look at the `plugins/hello/plugin.py` file to see how plugins work and to find out how to author your own plugin.

-To view the pods that the *hello* network launched, run `kubectl get all -A`
+Once `deploy` completes, view the pods of the *hello* network by invoking `kubectl get all -A`.

 To view the various "Hello World!" messages, run `kubectl logs pod/POD_NAME`

 ### A `network.yaml` example
 When you initialize a new Warnet network, Warnet will create a new `network.yaml` file.
 You can modify these files to fit your needs.

-For example, example `network.yaml` file includes the *hello* plugin, lightning nodes and the *simln* plugin.
+For example, the `network.yaml` file below includes the *hello* plugin, lightning nodes, and the *simln* plugin.

 <details>
 <summary>network.yaml</summary>